robertduplock/startrekbook.club/content/en/reviews/star-trek-the-next-generation-greater-than-the-sum-book-review-1.md

 weight = 10

 +++

 Star Trek fans criticised previous relaunch books for their inconsistencies in tone, character, and direction.
-Can Christopher L. Bennett tie it together, set up the forthcoming _Destiny_ trilogy, and save the litverse from ruin?
+Can Christopher L. Bennett tie together the previous books, set up the forthcoming _Destiny_ trilogy, and save the litverse from ruin?

 **Spoilers ahead!**